This article is a chapter from Transom's E-Book 5 Things We Learned Building Brands and Websites for Wineries (PDF).

 Early on, we (Homo Sapiens) had siblings; genetically distinct species that existed at the same time as us.
 The most famous of these, the Neanderthals, were stronger, heartier, and had better tool-making capabilities, and were fitter than humans in nearly every way.
 But Homo Sapiens told stories.
 These stories helped gather and motivate much larger groups, leading them to eventual dominance around the globe.
 Today our capacity for shared imaginative storytelling remains humankind’s greatest innovation.
 After all, what good is knowing how to get to the moon if you can’t motivate the people necessary to make it happen?

 Humans have an innate capacity and desire for narrative, and our brains are structured to like and remember certain kinds of stories, especially ones that engage us on an emotional level, and don't get bogged down with too many facts.
 Our brains like myths.

 If you can’t sell more or charge more simply because your name is on a product, you don’t have a brand, you’re selling a commodity.—Seth Godin

 What is a Myth?

 We may think of Greek gods or urban legends when we think of myths, but myths aren't necessarily false.
 A myth is any story that resonates with the listener in such a way that it inspires its own retelling.
 Myths contain themes of our deepest humanity (fear, love, hope, etc.), concentrated to increase their emotional potency.
-Sometimes myths are created organically, like when historical events achieve mythic significance (e.g., the First Thanksgiving or the Titanic), but they can also be crafted to achieve a specific end (e.g., Manifest Destiny).
+Sometimes myths are created organically, like when historical events achieve mythic significance (e.g. the Titanic), but they can also be crafted to achieve a specific end (e.g., Manifest Destiny).

 How do we harness the power of myth in branding?